AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-commerce-support/partner-magento-commerce-cloud-sandbox-requests.md

 Partners with a Partner Sandbox Cloud project cannot submit tickets for sandbox-related issues through Experience League.
 Please do not use a merchant's account to submit these tickets, as it may appear to be submitted on their behalf and cause confusion.

 > **Example**
-> While this section refers to Adobe Commerce Cloud sandbox accounts, this requirement also applies when partners are working in their own internal environments and not with a specific customer.
-In those cases, partners must not submit support requests under a customer’s organization if they are not actively working on behalf of that customer.
+> While this section refers to Adobe Commerce Cloud sandbox accounts, the same requirement applies when partners are working in internal environments and not for a specific customer.
+Partners must not submit support requests under a customer organization unless they are actively engaged on that customer’s behalf.

 If you're submitting a ticket on behalf of a merchant who has not been granted Shared Access, please request access from the account owner.
 For steps on how to request access, refer to [Shared Access: Grant Privileges for other users to access your account](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#shared-access).